 - Regular cleaning after contact with urine, often several times a night

 - Can take anywhere between two weeks to several months to stop bedwetting

 - Sometimes parents need to wake the child if they do not awaken to the alarm sounds

 - Can have false alarms due to sweating or damp fingers touching the sensor

 - May scare some children who are unaware of the noise the alarm makes

 Types of Bedwetting Alarms

 Here at Brolly Sheets, we sell and recommend three different types of moisture alarms: wireless alarms and wired alarms.
 The DRI Sleeper Eclipse alarm is wireless, meaning no annoying wires or need to clip devices onto your child’s pyjamas.
 Instead, it has two parts – the Urosensor™ sits near your child’s crotch, while the DRI Sleeper® alarm unit sits on their drawers or bedside table.
-It’s easy to use and you can adjust the alarm volume if required.

 The Dri Sleeper Excel Wired Alarm works the same way as the wireless version, is more affordable, but also can annoy users with its wire and need of being clipped onto pyjamas.

 Check out our Night Time Training Collection for other helpful products such as mattress protectors and night training pants that can make toilet training easier on both you and your child.